Juicy and crispy air fryer chicken tenders are breaded with panko crusting for a delicious homemade kid-friendly dinner the whole family can enjoy.

 Making the chicken fingers Batter

-You will need 3 separate shallow bowls for your batter.
+STEP TWO: You will need 3 separate shallow bowls for your batter.
 Place your eggs in the first bowl and the flour in the second.
 If you are low on bowls, feel free to use a plate for the flour.
 Whisk your eggs.

 In the third shallow bowl, put the panko breadcrumbs, onion powder, garlic powder, paprika, Italian seasoning, salt, and pepper.
 Mix in the herbs and spices until combined with the breadcrumbs.